 So where do you begin?

-I want to share the resources we currently use (and love) for encouraging independent Bible study for kids!
+I want to share the resources we have used and would recommend for encouraging independent Bible study for kids!

-Liam has made a habit of sneaking out of the room he shares with his siblings before they wake up and going into another room to read his Bible (using the Exploring the Bible guide), answer the questions, and pray.
+Liam (11) has made a habit of sneaking out of the room he shares with his siblings before they wake up and going into another room to read his Bible, work through his Bible study, and pray.
 This wasn't something we ever required of him; he saw it modeled in our home and we simply provided the resources he needed to make it a habit.
 There are days I ask him what he learned and other days, I don't.
 I never want his time with the Lord to feel forced or coerced.
 Lanie (8) has also begun to work through her Bible study resource first thing in the morning before coming downstairs.